-The use of technology to enable better support for PSR by the settlement and sponsorship community also emerged as a kind of collaboration.
-Refugee 613, for example, improved information flow for Arabic-speaking PSR through collaborating with partners at the YMCA/YWCA Newcomer Information Centre as part of a WhatsApp group to provide information and referrals in Arabic.
+The use of technology to enable better support for sponsored refugees by the settlement and sponsorship community also emerged as a kind of collaboration.
+Refugee 613, for example, improved information flow for Arabic-speaking sponsored refugees through collaborating with partners at the YMCA/YWCA Newcomer Information Centre as part of a WhatsApp group to provide information and referrals in Arabic.
 From 2017-2018, around 16,358 messages were exchanged on this platform to promote PSR settlement.

-Case Study- Lifeline Syria
+Case Study-Lifeline Syria

 Lifeline Syria is an organization created in 2015 to help sponsor groups welcome and assist private sponsored refugees (http://lifelinesyria.ca/).
 One of the founders of the organization was Dr. Wendy Cukier, who was working at the time as Ryerson University's Vice-President of Research and Innovation.
 Dr. Cukier compared the way that new sponsorship groups, which brought in massive involvement of students and university community members, to the "sharing economy."
-She argued that by challenging traditional processes of sponsorship, such as not require sponsors to complete paperwork to make it easier on sponsors to commit to sponsorship, it opened up innovative approaches to PSR support in the community and offers economies of scale by tapping into a new community's resources and efforts (Cukier & Jackson, 2016).
+She argued that by challenging traditional processes of sponsorship, such as not requiring sponsors to complete onerous paperwork, it opened up innovative approaches to PSR support in the community and offers economies of scale by tapping into a new community's resources and efforts (Cukier & Jackson, 2016).